Microscale Simulation of Catalyst Deactivation

 Domain

-In this model we assume that the catalyst reaction occurs homogeneously from the particle surface into the core of the particle.
-As such the variation of the species concentration in the azimuthal direction and the polar direction can be ignored.
+In this model, assume that the catalyst reaction occurs homogeneously from the particle surface into the core of the particle.
+As such, the variation of the species concentration in the azimuthal direction and the polar direction can be ignored.
 Then a two dimensional model is sufficient to represent the 3D catalyst particle.
-Here we make use of the lower-left quarter of the catalyst particle as the modeling domain .
+Here the lower-left quarter of the catalyst particle is used as the modeling domain .

-To build a realistic geometry that represents the catalyst microstructure, we will use a microscopy image of the catalyst [9].
+To build a realistic geometry that represents the catalyst microstructure, an actual microscopy image of the catalyst [9] is used.
 Note that the image needs to be binarized in order to distinguish the gas phase region (shown in white) and the solid phase region (shown in black).

 The binarized image has a finely resolved catalyst boundary.
-When we discretize this image into a mesh a large number of elements is expected.
-Since a large number of elements will result in a longer run time and a larger memory usage one may consider to defeatured the domain.
-Defeaturing is done by making use of a less accurate catalyst boundary while still preserving the important characteristics of the original structure.
-The details about defeaturing the domain and its construction is presented in the appendix section: Construction of De-featured Modeling Domain.
-For the sake of accuracy we make use of the original region.
+When this image is discretized into a mesh, a large number of elements are expected.
+Since a large number of elements will result in a longer runtime and a larger memory usage, one may consider defeaturing the domain.
+Defeaturing is done by making use of a less accurate catalyst boundary, while still preserving the important characteristics of the original structure.
+The details about defeaturing the domain and its construction are presented in the appendix section: Construction of Defeatured Modeling Domain.
+For the sake of accuracy, the original region is used.

-To model the catalyst reaction in the realistic scale, the domain is resized based on the radius of the catalyst particle measured in [10]: .
+To model the catalyst reaction in a realistic scale, the domain is resized based on the radius of the catalyst particle measured in [10]: :

-To generate the full element mesh, we have to set up element markers to differentiate the gas phase region and the solid phase region.
+To generate the full element mesh, set up element markers to differentiate the gas phase region and the solid phase region.
 These markers can then be used to specify, for example, the species diffusivity in different regions of the simulation domain.

 For markers to be attributed to different subregions, coordinates that lie in those subregions need to be specified.
-Here we extract the coordinates of the solid phase region (catalyst sites ).
+Here the coordinates of the solid phase region (catalyst sites ) are extracted.

 More information on markers and their generation in meshes can be found in the Element Mesh Generation: Markers documentation.